Buffer Tank Sizing

 Sizing a buffer tank for 80,000 Btu 10:1 high efficiency boiler

-When calculating minimum input of a high efficiency boiler divide the input by the turndown.
-Example of above boiler,
+When calculating the minimum input of a high-efficiency boiler, divide the input by the turndown.
+Example of the above boiler,

 Boiler input/turndown = minimum input